Gluten-Free Rice Flour Bread with Psyllium Husk | dietplan-101.com

-- Cover the pan loosely, let the batter rise again until it nearly reach the rim of the pan (about 12-15 minutes at room temperature 90°F/32°C).
+- Cover the pan loosely, and let the batter rise again until it nearly reaches the rim of the pan (about 12-15 minutes at room temperature 90°F/32°C).

 - Bake in the preheated oven for 25-30 minutes, or until golden brown.

-- Gently remove the bread from the pan immediately and put on a wire rack.
+- Gently remove the bread from the pan immediately and put it on a wire rack.

 - Brush the top crust with some butter to keep it soft.